-66% of L&D professionals agree that their function has become a much more strategic part of the organizations, according to LinkedIn Learning’s report on “Leading with Learning” .
+Around 66% of L&D professionals agree that their function has become a much more strategic part of the organization, according to LinkedIn Learning’s report on “Leading with Learning” .

 Are you becoming more strategic?

-Read here how Dickson Tang, an author, and keynote speaker on creative leadership, believes there are 3 strategic ideas you can embrace as an L&D professional from now till 2025.
+Read here how Dickson Tang, an author and keynote speaker on creative leadership, believes there are two strategic ideas you can embrace as an L&D professional from now till 2025.

 Traditionally, business professionals are “trained” to make a decision based on a choice.
 For example, if you are a CEO or a department head, you have to make a strategic choice between option A, option B, or option C. You choose out of multiple options (an “either.. or” mindset).
 This was true for the L&D professionals too.